Mystic-Forge/Bestitched-Docs/file-formats/selection-table.md

 cost = 20
 ```

 Let's suppose you're spawning a wave of slimes.
-Passed into the `Draw` method will be a "balance" which will represent the difficulty of the wave to spawn.
+Passed into the `Draw` method will be a 'balance' which will represent the difficulty of the wave to spawn.
 If that difficulty is over 20 then there will be a chance to spawn a `slime_boss`.
 For each grab, the cost of the grab is subtracted from the balance.
 This repeats until you either run out of `drops` or you run out of `balance`.

 ## Groups